-- If a student withdraws through WebAccess or gives written notification to Adult and Graduate Studies Student Services prior to the first class session, the full tuition will be credited (Online=before the 1st Sunday of each course by 11:59 p.m.). - No tuition is credited to students who withdraw after the first class session of an online course.
-Eighty percent tuition credit is given for an on-ground course between the first night of class and before the second night.
-If the second night of class has occurred there is no tuition credit. - An exception is made for students attending an on-ground cohort at a Kansas location; these students receive a 100% tuition and student-service fee credit if the student withdraws prior to completing 25% of the course, i.e. before Day 10 of a 5week course, Day 14 of a 7-week course, or Day 15 of an 8-week course.
+- If a student withdraws through WebAccess or gives written notification to their Advisor prior to the first class session, the full tuition will be credited (Online=by the 1st Sunday of each course by 11:59 p.m.). - If a student withdraws prior to the second week of class, they will receive an 80% credit of tuition.
+If the notice is not received until the second week of class there is no tuition credit. - An exception is made for students attending an on-ground cohort at a Kansas location; these students receive a 100% tuition and student-service fee credit if the student withdraws prior to completing 25% of the course, i.e. before Day 10 of a 5week course, Day 14 of a 7-week course, or Day 15 of an 8-week course.
 The student-service fee does not include the fee for the book(s) received by the student and is equivalent to \$25/credit hour.